rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 ////////////////////////////////add image

 # 8. configure dataset for performance
+TensorFlow provides great ways to optimize your data pipelines by prefetching data and keeping it ready to be used.
 ```
 train_dataset = train_dataset.shuffle(500).prefetch(buffer_size=AUTOTUNE)
 val_dataset = val_dataset.prefetch(buffer_size=AUTOTUNE)
 test_dataset = test_dataset.prefetch(buffer_size=AUTOTUNE)
 ```

 # 9. load pretrained model for transfer learning
+We will use **InceptionV3** as pretrained model with `imagenet` weights and without the final layers.
 ```
 # Create the base model from the pre-trained model
 base_model = tf.keras.applications.inception_v3.InceptionV3(